navdeepchhillar/Vehicle-Detection-and-Classification-Using-Computer-Vision/README.md

 Heyy!!

-Vehicle Detection and Counting Using YOLOv5 and OpenCV This project performs real-time vehicle detection, tracking, and counting in specific polygonal regions of a video using a custom-trained YOLOv5 model, OpenCV, and object tracking techniques.
+Vehicle Detection and Counting Using YOLOv5 and OpenCV.

+This project performs real-time vehicle detection, tracking, and counting in specific polygonal regions of a video using a custom-trained YOLOv5 model, OpenCV, and object tracking techniques.

 Features :-